brotkrueml/form-country-select/Documentation/FAQ/Index.rst

 ==================================================================================

 Have a look at the official `ISO 3166-2`_ standard for provinces or states.
-Then use a :ref:`signal/slot <modification-country-list-signal-slot>` or :ref:`PSR-14 event <modification-country-list-psr-14>` to add those to the country list.
+Then use a :ref:`PSR-14 event <modification-country-list-psr-14>` to add those to the country list.